Summary

 Apostille vs Notary - Quick Comparison

-Understanding the difference between an apostille vs notary helps choose the right document process.
+Understanding the difference between an apostille and notary helps choose the right document process.
 A notary is used within India, while an apostille is required for International purposes such as employment, education, and immigration.

 | Factor | Notary | Apostille |